Finding Your Way Forward Through Domestic Violence Counseling

 Although there are a number of treatment programs that aim to correct abusive behavior, the evidence for their effectiveness is limited.
 Many attempts to evaluate how well these programs work at reducing future violence have found only small effect sizes.

 There’s controversy about this issue among psychological researchers.
-Some studies suggest that couples therapy might help in cases where violence is infrequent and situational.
+Some studies suggest that couples therapy might help in cases where abuse is infrequent and situational.
 However, more research is likely needed to recommend this type of treatment.
-And in cases where a partner is showing a sustained pattern of controlling, violent abuse, there’s a strong chance that couples counseling could do more harm than good.
+And in cases where a partner is showing a sustained pattern of controlling, violent abuse, there’s a strong chance that couples counseling would not be helpful.

 It’s generally best to prioritize your safety over trying to salvage the relationship.
 If you’re concerned that therapy might provoke a violent response in your partner, you may not want to encourage them to attend.